Walking around Paleokastritsa, Corfu

 Walking around Paleokastritsa in North West Corfu

 The ascent of Mount Arakli above Lakones near Paleokastritsa was one of the original mountain walks which I completed in Corfu.
 The remarkable footpath that leads up the hillside from the rear of the village was my very first experience of a 'kalderimi', one of the many stone-cobbled ways which before the arrival of the motor car were the main inter-village routes.
 Regrettably, many of these beautiful footpaths have been destroyed - but this one remains mostly intact.
-Since those early days more than 20 years ago, I have explored the whole area around Paleokastritsa, and I have found that the region has perhaps the highest concentration of walks on real footpaths on the island of Corfu.
+Since those early days, I have explored the whole area around Paleokastritsa, and I have found that the region has perhaps the highest concentration of walks on real footpaths on the island of Corfu.

 Paleokastritsa Region, North West Corfu